 A stockholder who so desires may revoke his, her, or its proxy at any time before it is exercised at the Annual Meeting by: (i) providing written notice to the Secretary of the Company; (ii) duly executing a proxy card bearing a date subsequent to that of a previously furnished proxy card; (iii) entering new instructions by Internet or telephone; or (iv) attending the webcast of the Annual Meeting and voting virtually.
 Attendance at the Annual Meeting will not in itself constitute a revocation of a previously furnished proxy.
 Stockholders who attend the Annual Meeting need not revoke their proxy (if previously furnished) to vote virtually at the meeting.
 The Company encourages stockholders that plan to join the Annual Meeting to vote by phone or Internet or to submit a valid proxy card and vote their shares prior to the Annual Meeting.
-Even after you have voted electronically through the Internet or by telephone or submitted your proxy card, you may change your vote at any time before the proxy is exercised at the Annual Meeting by joining the webcast.
-See "Attending the Annual Meeting Virtually" above.
-If you hold your shares in "street name" and want to revoke your proxy, you will need to follow the instructions of your broker to revoke or change your previous vote.
+Even after you have voted electronically through the Internet or by telephone or submitted your proxy card, you may change your vote at any time before the proxy is exercised at the Annual Meeting by joining the webcast (see the "Attending the Annual Meeting Virtually" section of this Proxy Statement).
+If you hold your shares in "street name" and want to revoke your proxy, you will need to follow the instructions of your broker to revoke or change your previous vote (see the "Shares Held in Street Name" section of this Proxy Statement).

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be Held on June 6, 2023
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be Held on June 4, 2024

-This Proxy Statement and the enclosed proxy card, the Notice of Annual Meeting, and the Company's 2022 Annual Report are available on the Internet at https://ir.seacormarine.com/financial-information/annual-reports-and-proxy-statements.
+This Proxy Statement and the enclosed proxy card, the Notice of Annual Meeting, and the Company's 2023 Annual Report are available on the Internet at https://ir.seacormarine.com/financial-information/annual-reports-and-proxy-statements.